zht8506/Minimal-LLM-Alignment/training_logs/sft_training_log.md

 ### Training loss curve

 The training loss curve is as follows.
-We can observe that the loss can and converge normally.
+We can observe that the loss can converge normally.

 <img width="50%" alt="image" src="../assets/sft_training_loss.png" />